asntech/intervene/README.rst

 Cite Us
 =========
-If you use Intervene please cite us: ``Khan A, Mathelier A: Intervene: a tool for intersection and visualization of multiple gene or genomic region sets. bioRxiv 2017, doi: https://doi.org/10.1101/109728``
+If you use Intervene please cite us: ``Khan A, Mathelier A. Intervene: a tool for intersection and visualization of multiple gene or genomic region sets.
+BMC Bioinformatics.
+2017;18:287. doi: 10.1186/s12859-017-1708-7``